Ian-Marcel-Castrejon-Cuevas/TITAN/README.md

 # Add other backend-specific environment variables here
 ```

-**Note**: Ensure your Python backend (`cadnux-backend`) is also configured to read its environment variables, potentially using a `.env` file within its directory or other configuration methods.
+**Note**: Ensure your Python backend (`TITAN-backend`) is also configured to read its environment variables, potentially using a `.env` file within its directory or other configuration methods.

 ## Contributing 🤝